syi4/playwright-testbot/README.md

+# Description

+This bot executes login / register / post form submissions.

+UI testing for the login and register page.

 # How I got into webscraping

 * I was mad because all these bots were buying up kaws figures I really liked.